WTR-GITHUB/PYTHON_II_PART/OOP-Advanced:---Inheritance.md

 * Task Nr.1:

   Define a Shape class with the following attributes and methods:

   * A name attribute, which is a string that represents the name of the shape.
   * A sides attribute, which is an integer that represents the number of sides of the shape.
   * An area method, which returns the area of the shape.

   Then, define a Rectangle class that inherits from the Shape class and has the following attributes and methods:

   * A width attribute, which is a float that represents the width of the rectangle.
   * A height attribute, which is a float that represents the height of the rectangle.
   * An __init__ method that initializes the name, sides, width, and height attributes.
   * An area method that overrides the area method of the Shape class and returns the area of the rectangle.

   Finally, define a Square class that inherits from the Rectangle class and has the following attributes and methods:

   * A side_length attribute, which is a float that represents the length of the sides of the square.
   * An __init__ method that initializes the side_length attribute and calls the __init__ method of the Rectangle class to initialize the name, sides, width, and height attributes.

+  Answer:

 ## 🌐  Extra reading (or watching 📺 ):